nkhakwan/week9ThursdayScrable/README.md

-# _Epicodus DayOfTheWeekCalculator_
+# __Scrable Word Value calculator

-#### _Epicodus Week 9 Tuesday FindingWeekOfTheDayPractice_
+#### _Epicodus Week 9 Thursday Scrable Word Value Calculator_

 #### By _**KhanSahab**_

 ## Description

-_This Project takes date, month and year and gives the day of the week_
+_This Project takes any English word and calculates its value in scrable_

 ## Setup/Installation Requirements

 * Clone this repository.
-* dotnet restore in ToDoList.ModelTests directory
-* dotnet build in ToDoList
+* dotnet build in ../Scrable directory
 * dotnet run in ToDoList

 ## Known Bugs

-Incomplete.
-So far it just calculates and throw total number of day at the console from the begininng of the year to the date input by the user
+Complete in all respect for calculating the value of any English Word.
+However Tests were not developed

 ## Support and contact details